ionspin/kotlin-multiplatform-libsodium/README.md

 # Audits

-A personal audit of version 0.9.2 was done by Renee Vandervelde (@ReneeVandervelde), you can find it here https://reneevandervelde.com/publications/expect-fun/audit-ionspin-kmp-libsodium.html
+A personal audit of version 0.9.2 was done by [Renee Vandervelde](https://github.com/ReneeVandervelde), you can find it here https://reneevandervelde.com/publications/expect-fun/audit-ionspin-kmp-libsodium.html

 Thanks Renee!